-1. Engage their ministerial context with theological acumen and critical thinking by the integration of theology and psychology,

-Articulate and respond to crucial ministry issues in diverse personal and cultural contexts, Enhance and practice Christian counseling and spiritual formation at advanced levels as Christian leaders in order to contribute to positive transformation of the world,

-4. Demonstrate dedication to the personal and spiritual maturity.
+- 1. Engage their ministerial context with theological acumen and critical thinking by the integration of theology and psychology, - 2.
+Articulate and respond to crucial ministry issues in diverse personal and cultural contexts, - 3.
+Enhance and practice Counseling and Coaching with Spiritual Formation at advanced levels as Christian leaders in order to contribute to positive transformation of the world, - 4.
+Demonstrate dedication to the personal and spiritual maturity.